JuliaLang/Pkg.jl/docs/src/compatibility.md

 PkgA = "0.2 - 0.5"     # 0.2.0 - 0.5.* = [0.2.0, 0.6.0)
 PkgA = "0.2 - 0"       # 0.2.0 - 0.*.* = [0.2.0, 1.0.0)
 ```

+!!! compat "Julia 1.4"
+    Hyphen specifiers requires at least Julia 1.4, so it is strongly recomended to also add
+    ```toml
+    [compat]
+    julia = "1.4"
+    ```
+    to the project file when using them.

 ## Fixing conflicts